Your free business.com+ membership unlocks exclusive tech deals and advisor support

 9. Uncomfortable workstations can harm employees’ health.

-Decker-Erickson recommends investing in ergonomic furniture to reduce physical strain, including adjustable chairs, standing desks and well-positioned screens.
+Decker-Erickson recommends investing in ergonomic workstations to reduce physical strain, including adjustable chairs, standing desks and well-positioned screens.

 10. A lack of accommodations hinders job performance.

-• Screen readers, video phones, closed captioning and text-to-speech devices
+• Screen readers, video phones, closed captioning and text-to-speech tools

-• Flexible or hybrid work schedules with the option of remote work
+• Flexible or hybrid schedules, including remote work plans

 • Adequate space for service animals